 The Patterson Foundation developed Recoding Organizational DNA as a way for organizations to address complex community issues — such as homelessness — through a series of labs to help transition agencies to engaging, system-centric, and outcome-measured organizations.

-This collaboration brought together local healthcare providers to address the challenges of providing healthcare for uninsured and underinsured individuals in Sarasota County, Florida.
+This collaboration continues to bring local healthcare providers together to address the challenges of providing healthcare for uninsured and underinsured individuals in Sarasota County, Florida.

 Managing one’s own healthcare, especially multiple chronic conditions, is essential in order to stem increasing healthcare costs in America.
 The Patterson Foundation participated in the Self-Management Alliance, a tri-sector collaboration created by the National Council on Aging that explored how self-managed care might be approached to improve health.